- General information

-At initial submission, you may submit a single PDF file containing all text and figures (ensure figures are numbered and accompanied by their legend).
+At initial submission, you may submit a single PDF file containing all text and figures.
 Once an article has been accepted for publication, you are required to submit separate files for each figure (see below for file formats).

 Figure legends should be included in the main text file and not in the figure file.